2002 FIFA World Cup: Venues

 South Korea and Japan each provided 10 venues, the vast majority of them newly built for the tournament.
 Groups A–D played all their matches in South Korea and Groups E–H played all their matches in Japan.
 The stadiums in Daegu, Suwon, Yokohama and Saitama all hosted 4 matches each, while the other 16 stadiums hosted 3 matches each.
-Notably, no matches were played in Tokyo, making it the first capital of a host country not to have a World Cup venue.
+Notably, no matches were played in Tokyo, making it the second capital of a host country not to have a World Cup venue after Bonn of West Germany in 1974, but the cities of Saitama and Yokohama which are part of the Greater Tokyo Area did host matches.